Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 Ok, so what's the problem?

 Think about the coding.
 Common convention states a week starts on Sunday.
 So we have features for Sunday through Saturday.
 But I don't need an indicator feature for Saturday.
 That's already encoded implicity when Sunday=0, Monday=0, Tuesday=0, Wednesday=0, Thursday=0, and Friday=0.
-If you're up on your linear algebra you realize that adding Saturday causes linear dependence, which is a no-no for Linear Regression which assumes independent features.
+If you're up on your linear algebra, you realize that adding Saturday causes linear dependence, which is a no-no for linear regression which assumes independent features.
 Therefore, we **must** drop one column of each one-hot encoded feature.
-In this case we need to drop one column from month and one from day of week.
+In this case we need to drop one column from *month* and one from *day* - it doesn't matter which specific month and which specific day we choose.
 Then we'll be in good shape.
 We do that with this bit of code: `df.drop(labels=['month_dec', 'day_sat'], axis=1, inplace=True)`

 It's always worthwhile to check the range of values for each feature.
 That's as simple as `df.max() - df.min()`.